xrrhythmsuk/xruk-player/assets/tunes/hedgehog.md

 ## Breaks

-* The only break this song has (involving shouting “Act now!” or whatever slogan) can be signed as **Break 1 or Break 2** – perhaps better as Break 2 since there's an RoR Hedgehog Break 1.
+* The only break we have for this song (involving shouting “Act now!” or whatever slogan) can be signed as **Break 1 or Break 2** – perhaps better as Break 2 since there's an RoR Hedgehog Break 1.
 Either way, there's only one.
 * **General breaks** that work well: 4 hits surdos with everyone else carrying on